 United States Mineral Products Company Asbestos Trust Fund

 The United States Mineral Products Company Personal Injury Asbestos Trust was formed in 2005 and initially funded with $8 million dollars.

 The trust began as a requirement of the company’s 2001 bankruptcy filing.
 The formation of the trust fund enabled USMP to continue operations and ensure mesothelioma victims could receive compensation.

 The trust pays all successful claimants a set percentage of its awards.
 This ensures it maintains sufficient funds to pay future victims.
-The trust currently pays successful claimants 14% of its jury award.
-However, actual compensation amounts may be higher according to age, exposure, type of asbestos disease and a firm’s settlement history.

 Today, the USMP trust remains operational and continues to accept and settle claims.